christabone/google-timeline-to-city/README.md

   - start: "YYYY-MM-DD"
     end: "YYYY-MM-DD"
     closest_time: "HH:MM:SS"
+    UTC_offset: "±HH:MM"
 ```

-start and end define the date range for extracting data.
+- start and end define the date range for extracting data.
-closest_time specifies the time of day for which you want to find the closest data point.
+- closest_time specifies the time of day for which you want to find the closest data point.
+- UTC_offset specifies the UTC offset to adjust the times to your local timezone (e.g., -04:00 for Atlantic Time).

 # Output
-The script outputs a TSV file named output.tsv containing the timestamp, latitude, longitude, and location name (city, province/state, country) for each data point in the specified date ranges.
+The script generates a TSV file named `output.tsv`, containing the adjusted timestamp, latitude, longitude, and location name (city, province/state, country) for each data point within the specified date ranges.

+## Adjusted Timestamps
+The script adjusts timestamps to a specified timezone.
+In the `output.tsv` file, the timestamps reflect these adjustments, based on the UTC offset provided in the `config.yaml` file.

+- This adjustment aligns the timestamps with the user's local time zone for better context.
+- The format of the adjusted timestamps in the TSV file remains consistent with the original Google Timeline format (`YYYY-MM-DDTHH:MM:SS.sssZ`).

+## Example Output Format
+The TSV file includes tab-separated columns in the following order:

+1. **Timestamp (Adjusted)**: The date and time of the location data point, modified to the specified local time zone.
+2. **Latitude**: The latitude coordinate of the location.
+3. **Longitude**: The longitude coordinate of the location.
+4. **Location Name**: A readable name of the location, typically in "City, Province/State, Country" format.

+### Location Name Logic
+The script uses Nominatim's reverse geocoding to convert latitude and longitude coordinates into human-readable location names.
+The logic for determining the location name is as follows:

+- **City**: The script first tries to identify the 'city' from the geocoded data.
+If 'city' is not available, it looks for 'town', 'township', 'village', or 'suburb', in that order of preference.
+- **State/Province**: The script first searches for the 'state' field in the geocoded data.
+If 'state' is not available, it looks for 'province'.
+- **Country**: The script also includes the 'country' field as the final field.

 # License
 MIT License -- Please see the LICENSE file.